protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

         `example_name_case()` will return `EXAMPLE_NAME_NOT_SET`.
 -   `string* release_foo()`:
     -   Returns `NULL` if oneof case is not `kFoo`.
-    -   Clears the oneof case, releases the ownership of the field and returns the pointer of the string object.
+    -   Clears the oneof case, releases the ownership of the field, and returns the pointer of the string object.
 After calling this, caller takes the ownership of the allocated string object, `has_foo()` will return false, `foo()` will return the default value, and `example_name_case()` will